Broccoli Rice Casserole with No Canned Soup

 How To Make Broccoli Rice Casserole with No Canned Soup

-1. Preheat the oven to 350°F. Grease a 9×13-inch baking dish with nonstick cooking spray and set aside.
+Preheat the oven to 350°F. Grease a 9×13-inch baking dish with nonstick spray.

-7. Combine the cooked rice, broccoli, and cheese sauce.
-Mix well to coat everything evenly.
-Transfer the mixture to the prepared baking dish.
+Combine the cooked rice and broccoli with the cheese sauce, mixing to coat evenly.
+Transfer to the prepared baking dish and sprinkle the remaining ½ cup cheddar on top.

-9. Bake for 30-35 minutes or until the casserole is bubbly and golden brown.
+Bake 30–35 minutes until bubbly and golden.
+Serve hot.

 Chef Jenn’s Tips